Are you ready for trick or treats?? Great tips on things to do before Halloween night!

-So, here's a quick checklist to get you ready for fun that night without all the hassles!
+So here's a quick checklist to get you ready for fun at home on that big night!

-Get the Costumes & Candy Ready this Weekend
+1. Get the Costumes & Candy Ready Early

-And dig out some warm clothes that can be worn under the costume in case of cold weather.
+And be sure to dig out some warm clothes that can be worn under the costume in case of cold weather.

 You gotta have something to put the candy in, right?!